carpentries-incubator/workflows-nextflow/episodes/11-subworkflows.md

 {: .callout}

-An alternative workflow entry can be specified using the `-entry` command line option.

 ### Workflow composition

 As with `modules` workflows components can be defined within your script or imported by a `include` statment.
 After which thet can then be invoked and composed as any other `workflow component` or process in your script.